solider245/luolei-dotfiles/sublimetext/Packages/AdvancedNewFile/README.md

 A boolean specifying if folders should automatically refresh and update the sidebar.
 In some builds, the sidebar does not refresh when contents of project folder are updated.
 This setting is required to refresh the sidebar in these circumstances.
 False by default.

-`show_sidebar_menu`:

-A boolean specifying if an AdvancedNewFile option should be shown in the sidebar context menu.

 `completion_type`:

 A string specifying the type of auto completion to use.
 Valid values are "windows" or "nix".